apache/nuttx/configs/sama5d4-ek/README.txt

        will need to install a battery in the battery holder (J12) and close the jumper, JP13.

-    8. The SAMA5D4-EK includes for an AT25 serial DataFlash.
-Support for that serial FLASH can be enabled by modifying the NuttX configuration as described above in the paragraph entitled "AT25 Serial FLASH".

-    9. Enabling HSMCI support.
+    8. Enabling HSMCI support.
 The SAMA4D4-EK provides a two SD memory card slots:  (1) a full size SD card slot (J10), and (2) a microSD memory card slot (J11).
 The full size SD card slot connects via HSMCI0;
        the microSD connects vi HSMCI1.
 Support for both SD slots can be enabled with the settings provided in the paragraph entitled "HSMCI Card Slots" above.

+    9. The SAMA5D4-EK includes for an AT25 serial DataFlash.
+That support is NOT enabled in this configuration.
+Support for that serial FLASH can be enabled by modifying the NuttX configuration as described above in the paragraph entitled "AT25 Serial FLASH".

    10. Support the USB low-, high- and full-speed OHCI host driver can be enabled by changing the NuttX configuration file as described in the section